petershin/liferay-learn/docs/analytics-cloud/latest/en/people/segments/segments.md

 ![The Membership tab shows a list of known individuals.](./segments/images/07.png)

-The name, email address, account name, and first seen date is given for known individuals.
+The name, email address, and first seen date is given for known individuals.
 Use the search bar to search for specific individuals.

 ## Interests Tab